Density of Binary Disc Packings: The 9 Compact Packings: Global inequality for the vertex potential

 \begin{proof} Let $v$ be a vertex of an FM-triangulation $\mathcal{T}$ of a saturated packing by discs of radius $1$ and $r$.
 Let $q$ denote the radius of the disc of center $v$.
 Let $T_1,\ldots,T_k$ be the triangles of $\mathcal{T}$ which contain $v$, ordered clockwise around $v$.
 We have:

 Since the $T_j$'s surround $v$, $\sum_j\widehat{v}(T_j)=2\pi$.
 If the coefficient of $m_q$ is nonzero, then the inequality~\eqref{eq:vertex} is thus satisfied in $v$ as soon as

 This lower bound depends only on the radii and order of the discs centered on the neighbors of $v$.
 There is only finitely many cases for each value of $k$, and the lower bounds on angles of Lemma~\ref{lem:min_angles} ensure that there is finitely many values of $k$ (the largest one is $k=80$, reached for $i=9$ when there are only small discs around a large one\footnote{We can actually reduce further the number of cases to consider by bounding from below the angle of a triangle depending on the discs of this triangles.
 It is however only useful to speed up the search, because the cases that give the lower bound on $m_q$ correspond to rather small values of $k$.}).
 We can thus perform an exhaustive search on a computer to find a lower bound which holds for any $v$.
-We performed this exhaustive search (function \verb+smallest_m+ in \verb+binary.sage+) using interval arithmetic as explained in Section~\ref{sec:computer}: the lower bound on $m_q$ given in Tab.~\ref{tab:m} are the right endpoints of the computed intervals.
+We performed this exhaustive search in the function \verb+smallest_m+ in \verb+binary.sage+).
 To conclude, we also have to consider the case where $m_q$ has a zero coefficient.
 This happens when the sum of the angles $\widehat{v}(T^*_j)$ is equal to $2\pi$.
 We check this during the previous exhaustive search: if the computation yields for the coefficient of $m_q$ an interval which contains zero, then we check whether $\sum_j U(T^*_j)\geq 0$.
 The computation shows that this always holds, except when $v$ is surrounded in the same way as in the target packing.
-In this latter case, we get an interval which contains zero: this is the way we defined the vertex potential in tight triangles (namely, to satisfy the equations in Tab.~\ref{tab:coronas_eq}) which ensures that the exact value is zero. \end{proof}
+In this latter case, we get an interval which contains zero: this is the way we defined the vertex potential in tight triangles (namely, to satisfy the equations in Tab.~\ref{tab:coronas_eq}) which theoretically ensures that the exact value is zero. \end{proof}